WladimirW/netnei/README.md

 **This project is a support repository for DevCamp 2019.**
 It includes the complete, working script and example images from the presentation.
 It also includes a tutorial on how to create the script for yourself and learn the basics of how to access Azure resources.
-The tutorial is divided into several steps.
-Start by cloning this repository onto your computer.
+The tutorial is divided into several steps. **Start by cloning this repository onto your computer**.
 (If you're new to Github, you can also simply download it).
 Then continue with step 0 and work your way up.
 Every step_\* folder contains a readme file with specific instructions.

 ## Step 0 -- Setup Azure, setup Python and run a small Python script

 [Step 0](https://github.com/volkerhielscher/netnei/blob/master/tutorial/step_0/)